jonathonherbert/jonathonherbert.github.io/content/blog/structured-search-ui-1/index.md

 ![But — _why_ did they fail? :(((](elk-fail.png)

-Finally, **Github's** search comes the closest to ticking all the boxes we've alluded to above, with more comprehensive autocomplete — although its syntax precludes browsing search terms, as in Kibana.
+**Github's** search comes the closest to ticking all the boxes we've alluded to above, with more comprehensive autocomplete — although its syntax precludes browsing search terms, as in Kibana.
 It even has syntax highlighting!
 Nice:

 ![github-chips](github-chips.gif)